Visiting Bhushi Dam Lonavala in Monsoon 2026: What to Know Before You Go

 2. Tiger Point

 A popular viewpoint that offers stunning views of the surrounding valleys, hills, and Lonavala town.
 Best visited in the early morning or late afternoon.
+We visited it at sunrise, and while the view was breathtaking, there was a problem that was hard to ignore.
+Read our full experience at Tiger Point in Lonavala.

 3. Bhaja Caves

 Ancient Buddhist rock-cut caves that date back to the 2nd century BC.
 A short trek from Bhushi Dam will take you here.
+Read our full hike experience to Bhaja Caves for tips, photos, and what to expect along the trail.
+Feeling adventurous?

 4. Lohagad Fort